 Three primary functions are performed by all dispatch centers: mobilization of fire suppression resources, demobilization of fire suppression resources, and gathering and disseminating intelligence information regarding incidents within a defined geographic area.
-The specific methods and forms used to accomplish these functions are prescribed by agency managers at the National, Geographic Area, and Local level.
-Many of the forms and procedures used have been standardized nationally.
-Many other forms and procedures, particularly those used at the local level, are non-standard and vary greatly from one area to another.
+The specific methods and forms used to accomplish these functions are prescribed by agency managers at the national, geographic area, and local level.
+Many of the forms and procedures have been standardized nationally.
+Many other forms and procedures, particularly those used locally, are non-standard and vary from one area to another.

 Dispatch centers are tasked with the safe and efficient mobilization of resources to wildland fires and non-fire incidents.
-Safe mobilization involves the movement of fire suppression resources to areas of need while ensuring that agency regulations and guidelines relating to safety are not violated.
-Efficient mobilization entails the movement of resources to meet ordering time frames in the most cost-effective manner possible.
+Safe mobilization involves moving fire suppression resources to areas of need while ensuring that agency regulations and guidelines relating to safety are followed.
+Efficient mobilization entails moving resources to meet ordering time frames in the most cost-effective manner possible.

-Dispatch centers are also tasked with the safe and efficient demobilization of resources from incidents on release.
-This involves either the movement of resources back to their home units or the movement of resources from one incident to another (reassignment).
-Cost-effectiveness, timeliness, and safety considerations are all taken into account during demobilization.
+Dispatch centers are also tasked with the safe and efficient demobilization of resources.
+This involves either moving resources to their home units or moving resources from one incident to another (reassignment).
+Cost-effectiveness, timeliness, and safety are considered during demobilization.

-All dispatch centers supply intelligence information specific to incidents within their pre-designated geographic area.
-The type of intelligence information supplied and the timing of reporting are specified in Geographic Area Mobilization Guides and the National Interagency Mobilization Guide.
+All dispatch centers supply intelligence information to incidents within their pre-designated geographic area.
+The type of intelligence information supplied and the timing of reporting are specified in geographic area mobilization guides and the National Interagency Mobilization Guide.

-Many dispatch centers, at all three levels of the system, are also tasked with mobilizing and demobilizing resources and providing intelligence information for Management Ignited Fires within their geographic area.
+Many dispatch centers, at all three levels of the system, are also tasked with mobilizing and demobilizing resources and providing intelligence information for Management-ignited fires within their geographic area.

-Some local unit dispatch centers are involved in law enforcement dispatching in addition to wildland fire dispatch duties.
-Law enforcement dispatching is very site-specific.
-Some dispatch centers are deeply involved in it to the point where it generates a significant portion of their workload and necessitates staffing 24 hours a day year-round, while other dispatch centers have no law enforcement dispatching duties.
+Some local unit dispatch centers dispatch for law enforcement in addition to wildland fire.
+Law enforcement dispatching is site-specific and for some dispatch centers this generates a significant portion of their workload and requires staffing 24 hours a day year-round.
+Other dispatch centers have no law enforcement dispatching duties.

-Oversight Committees Each dispatch center at every level must have an oversight committee composed of agency managers or their representatives from each of the agencies it services.
-Oversight committees are responsible for providing direction to dispatch centers relating to agency policy, and for ensuring that adequate funding is provided to centers to enable accomplishment of prescribed dispatch duties.
+Oversight Committees Every dispatch center must have an oversight committee composed of agency managers or representatives from each of the agencies served.
+Oversight committees provide direction to dispatch centers on agency policy and ensure adequate funding is provided to centers.